-Marketing strategy can touch on everything from keyword research and storytelling to technology selection and user experience.
+A marketing strategy can touch on everything from keyword research and storytelling to technology selection and user experience.
 With the right marketing strategy, your site will be visible in search engines, attract the right visitors, and inspire your target audience to interact with your website.
 Without the right marketing strategy, you risk ending up with a website that’s all form and no function, creative for creativity’s sake, and fails to deliver the ROI you envisioned at the beginning.

 3. Website Design & UX